yukselexe/JsonReadWrite/README.md

 # JsonReadWrite
-Json Verilerini C# Form aracılığıyla okuma yazma örneği
+Example for reading and writing Json data with C# Language